abconlinecourses/pdfx-xblock/README.md

 # PDF XBlock

-An interactive PDF viewer XBlock for Open edX, providing advanced features such as highlighting, annotations, and user interaction tracking.
+An interactive PDF viewer XBlock for Open edX, providing advanced features such as highlighting, annotations, scribble drawing, and user interaction tracking.

 ## Features

 - Responsive PDF viewing with zoom, page navigation, and fullscreen support
 - Text highlighting with automatic saving
+- Scribble tool for freehand drawing and annotations
 - Per-user annotations stored in MongoDB
 - Brightness and grayscale view controls
 - Instructor analytics for viewing student interactions (coming soon)

+## Recent Updates

+The codebase has been refactored to improve stability and maintainability:

+- Renamed "marker" functionality to "scribble" for clarity
+- Removed all workaround fixes and replaced with proper module-based solutions
+- Improved initialization and error handling
+- Added clean debug utilities for development
+- Removed all legacy code completely for a cleaner codebase

 ## Installation